Governance

 Today, Snuneymuxw governance is based on enduring values and principles of governance, and overcomes the scourge of oppressive Crown laws and policies.
 As an expression of our enduring values, self-determination and sovereignty, Snuneymuxw elections of Chief and Council are based on our own custom code of laws.
 Chief and Council are elected into a four-year term position, with half of the Council positions staggered with elections every two years.

-Please find Council Policy here.
+Please find SFN Council Policy here.

 Chief Michael Wyse, Xum'silum